prashanth-hegde/nhttp/readme.md

 http requests is a standard introduced by Intellij idea.
 More details can be found [here](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html)
 This plugin uses only neovim to issue http requests, obtain responses and process the output.

+### pre-requisites
+The plugin uses `curl` to make http calls.
+There are no other pre-requisites to installing and running the plugin.
+Just ensure curl is installed and available in the path.
+Also, if `nhttp_cmd` is configured, that application also needs to be available in the path

 ### install

-install via any package manager:
+install via any neovim package manager:
 ```
 'prashanth-hegde/nhttp'
 ```